prateekreddyk/Notes/workflow_session_notes.md

 ```

 ------
-The workflow I can relate to was a trading strategy where you have to meticulously follow same series of steps for everyday for success and any deviations could lead to more probabilty of losses.
+The workflow I can relate to was a trading strategy where you have to meticulously follow same series of steps for every trade to succeed and any deviations could lead to more probabilty of losses.

 ```mermaid
 graph TD;